tantran-agilityio/big-practice/README.md

     - Update Date
     - Delete button

-  - When adding and updating, the corresponding modal will be displayed
+  - When adding and updating, the corresponding Modal will be displayed

+  - When click outside Modal - hide Modal

+  - Auto focus to input when open Modal

+  - There is a Counter and difference Colours number for each column

+  - Alert when input is blank

-  - Sort Tasks based on update date
+  - Sort Tasks based on Update Date

   - Work fine on Chrome browser latest version